guardian/sIndicator/README.md

 9. Add your api key
 10. Now when you navigate to a page on www.theguardian.com a bubble will appear indicating whether or not the page is syndicatable

+Note that more sophisticated installation methods are possible and may be considered in the future.